Bill looks to help patients who need ventilators

 Senate Bill 959 would increase Medicaid payments to providers willing to care for ventilator and tracheostomy patients.

-Sen. Mike Regan, one of the bill’s co-sponsors, visited patients at Fox Subacute in Mechanicsburg on Monday.
+Sen. Mike Regan (R-Cumberland/York), one of the bill’s co-sponsors, visited patients at Fox Subacute in Mechanicsburg on Monday.
 It is one of a small number of nursing facilities in the state caring for ventilator and tracheostomy patients.

-Roughly 75 percent of their patients rely on Medicaid, however, payments for that type of care have declined in the last ten years resulting in several providers limiting or even ceasing to provide ventilator care.
+Roughly 75% of their patients rely on Medicaid.
+However, payments for that type of care have declined in the last 10 years, resulting in several providers limiting or even ceasing to provide ventilator care.

 There is a concern that some facilities may be forced to close their doors.

-“It’s four times more expensive to put a patient like this, a ventilator patient, in a hospital.
-So it’s very important that we make sure that we can get these types of facilities the funding they need,” Regan said.
-“A funding stream that will come to places like this, to make sure that they can stay open.”
+“It’s four times more expensive to put a patient like this, a ventilator patient, in a hospital, so it’s very important that we make sure that we can get these types of facilities the funding they need, a funding stream that will come to places like this to make sure that they can stay open,” Regan said.

 The bill was introduced last week with bipartisan support.